 - Poverty relief – international microfinance programmes, military charities, regenerational trusts and sheltered accommodation

 - Advancement of education – international student programmes, research, schools and academies, higher and further education.

 Mazars works closely with the charitable community.
 We are members of organisations such as the Church of England Diocesan Accounting Group, the Charity Finance Group, the Charity Law Association and the Association of Chief Executives of Voluntary Organisations.

 Our extensive involvement in the sector allows us to provide feedback tailored to our clients on current concerns.
 We deliver free seminars for our clients every six months to consider these issues.

-In 2013/14, we are supporting The Lord Mayor of the City of London, the Rt Hon Fiona Woolf with her Lord Mayor’s Charity Leadership Programme.
+In 2014, we supported The Lord Mayor of the City of London, the Rt Hon Fiona Woolf with her Lord Mayor’s Charity Leadership Programme.